 The terms Sales & Operations Planning (S&OP), and Integrated Business Planning (IBP) are more and more becoming interchangeable.
 As S&OP has evolved to encompass more than just balancing supply and demand at an aggregate or product family level, the term IBP is becoming more widely used and is perhaps better suited to non-manufacturing environments.
 Hopefully leaders in all industries will appreciate that manufacturing companies have offered much in the way of improving collaboration and operations.
 Sophisticated products supported by complex global supply chains and information systems are now usually available to demanders who are willing to pay what is usually a competitive price.
 It takes planning to execute strategies and cross functional coordination to make this happen, as well as to respond when the world doesn’t go according to plan.
 Why not apply some leading techniques from the manufacturing industries where it makes sense?

 Any business that has customers to serve, has assets and resources to deploy, and has to make and follow a financial plan is a good candidate for IBP.
 Sounds like most businesses doesn’t it?
 Leadership from the financial function is also on the rise, often times even more so in non-manufacturing environments where finance often plays a large role in business planning.
 The cases of IBP in non-manufacturing applications are increasing.
-Retail, distribution, and engineer to order companies are becoming more prevalent users, and the author is presently working with an oil & gas exploration & production company to design and implement IBP.
+Retail, distribution, and engineer to order companies are becoming more prevalent users, and we’ve worked with oil & gas exploration & production companies to design and implement IBP.
 While there are certainly some differences relative to manufacturing applications, the majority of concepts and best practices are transferable across industries.
 Certainly all of the people issues (the toughest!) are transferable.

 IBP is a cross-functional collaborative planning process that enables a company to plan customer demand, deploy the necessary corresponding resources, and integrate financial planning over an intermediate term planning horizon (typically 3 – 18 or 24 months out).
+Three months only?
+Yep, it works operationally for some businesses, not really long enough for financial integration though.
 IBP enables Sales, Operations, Finance, Engineering, and other groups that make sense for your organization to get on the same page, working to a common plan, changing that plan (forecast), when conditions require, and managing gaps to budget, in collaborative way.
 There’s much to write on IBP, so for this article, I’ll focus on the concept of the “One Plan” and the considerations that go into it.

 “One Plan”means looking at a set of inter-related “key business planning drivers” that make sense to look at together, calendarized in monthly buckets, over a horizon that covers your longest lead time items, adequate for financial forecasting, and far out enough to do something about variances to budget before it’s too late.
 The key functions in your organization confirm their respective parts of the plan in separate meetings, and then come together to confirm the entire rolled-up plan and collaboratively make cross-functional decisions that will affect the planning drivers over the planning horizon.
 This is not changing the budget, but rather the future forecast for comparison and course correction.
 The rolling monthly forecast can than provide the basis for the next budget cycle.